patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 VPSs can be set to one of three modes:
 * default: the mode selected when creating a new project
 * auto-mode: an automatic mode that creates subnets in every region
-* custom: allows full controll of subnetting for production and high security environments
+* custom: allows full control of subnetting for production and high security environments

 Auto-mode uses this range to create a subnet in every region automatically:
 ```